McConnell blames Trump for ‘candidate quality’ issues in midterms

-Senate Republican Leader Mitch McConnell (Ky.) on Tuesday blamed the power former President Trump exerted in GOP primaries for the “candidate quality” issues his party struggled with in key races.
+Senate Minority Leader Mitch McConnell (R-Ky.) on Tuesday blamed the power former President Trump exerted in GOP primaries for the “candidate quality” issues his party struggled with in key races.

 Speaking to reporters a week after Republicans lost the Senate runoff in Georgia, which expanded the Senate Democratic majority to 51 seats, McConnell said his party was hampered by weak candidates in several battleground states.

-“We ended up having a candidate quality [issue,]” McConnell said.
-“Look at Arizona, look at New Hampshire, there was a challenging situation in Georgia as well.”
+“We ended up having a candidate quality [issue],” McConnell said.
+“Look at Arizona, look at New Hampshire and a challenging situation in Georgia as well.”

 McConnell noted that his affiliated super PAC, the Senate Leadership Fund, did intervene in two primaries in Alabama and Missouri, but he argued there was little Senate GOP leaders could do in races where Trump endorsed MAGA-style candidates or Republicans who claimed the 2020 election was stolen.